The one constant in my life through the years has been my photography.

 In the time since then, I have maintained my involvement in the art world as an art gallery owner, a gallery co-director, an art dealer and an exhibiting artist at every opportunity.
 I am proud to have had the opportunity to present a solo show at the Thames Art Gallery in Chatham, Ontario during the fall of 2016.

 I am thankful that I have had the privilege and good fortune of continuing my travels at every opportunity.
-Trinidad and Tobago, Newfoundland, the California Coast and the Niagara Region have all provided wonderful opportunities to see and capture wonderful scenes in the last few years.
+Trinidad and Tobago, Newfoundland, the California Coast, Israel, Vancouver, Western New York and the Niagara Region have all provided wonderful opportunities to see and capture wonderful scenes in the last few years.

-Today, I continue to focus on my craft: not only producing artistic photographs, but also my latest endeavour, the Positive Light Abstracts Series – a digital process that results in wonderful and mesmerizing colour bursts.
+Today, I continue to focus on my craft: not only producing photographs but also my latest endeavour, the ColourBurst Abstracts Series – a digital process that results in wonderful, mesmerizing and colourful art pieces.

 Arriving in Canada at a mere 6 months of age, my childhood was spent in Montreal until the age of 10.
 I turned 11 in Toronto and lived there until I graduated from York University in 1990.
 I moved to Vancouver that summer, discovered the beautiful west coast and made it my home until it was time to come back to Toronto with a family in tow in late 2003.
 In 2013, I was fortunate enough to experience life in the Caribbean, in the twin-island republic of Trinidad & Tobago.
 A move back to Canada ensued during the summer of 2015, settling in St. Catharines, Ontario.

 The notion that photography captures a single, specific moment in time – no matter how fleeting – has always held great appeal for me.
 The endeavour requires observing my surroundings, wherever I may be, while ‘chasing the light fantastic’.
 That endeavour, for me, is an intuitive one: from the gut, as it were… Never knowing what I will find, I let the scenes reveal themselves one at a time, as photographic opportunities so often do… I travel to photograph!
 Discovering new places and surroundings add fuel to a burning passion for photographing the world around me.
 In the end, my photography strives to be art – always attempting to turn the ordinary into the extraordinary!
-It won’t usually be mistaken for documentary, commercial or other types of photography – it aims to be an artistic glimpse at the world through my lens.
+It aims to be an artistic glimpse at the world through my lens.